rishiosaur/omega/README.md

 ### Say Hello

-You can greet Fuchsia with any of the four key words (hi, hello, hey, and greetings) to get a response right back!
+You can say `hi` to Fuchsia to get a response right back!
 Never feel lonely again.

 ### Open Websites

-Have one large address bar to go to the website you want.
-Use the key phrase, "go to".
+Have one large address bar to `go to` the website you want.

 ### See What's Good

-You can ask Fuchsia if you should watch something using the key phrase, "should I watch", and see what you should, shouldn't, and might watch.
+You can ask Fuchsia if you should watch something using the key phrase, `should I watch`, and see what you should, shouldn't, and might watch.

 ### Search the Web

-Search the web for tickets to the movie you think is perfect for you from the comfort of the Fuchsia UI (which isn't actually fuchsia, oddly).
-Use the key phrase, "search for".
+`Search for` tickets on the web to the movie you think is perfect for you from the comfort of the Fuchsia UI (which isn't actually fuchsia, oddly).

 ### ~~Where~~ When Am I?

 Find out what time it is easily, along with the date, which features the day of the week as well.
 Always unsure what day it is?
 It's more fun to find out from your virtual personal assistant!
+Just ask `what time is it?`

+### Toggle Goodnight

+Change from your light theme to your dark one, or vice-versa.
+This happens automatically, but if you want your dark theme during the day or you light theme during the night, feel free to `toggle goodnight`.

 ### Clear the Log

 You've been talking to Fuchsia for so long that the page is totally cluttered!
 You have to much conversation that you won't ever look at again.
-Just say "clear", "clear log", or "clear logs" and start fresh again!
+Obviously, you can `clear` the log.